tahamada/ecoReleve-Core/README.md

 Installation notes
 -----------------
- * Deploy on a apache server with sqlserver for php plugin
+ * Deploy on a apache server, with "sqlserver for php" plugin
  * Sqlserver database with a eReleve base (Natural Solution's base)
  * Sqlserver native client 2012